josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 * Going to an event with other people is a key reason that people will attend the Symphony.
 * Cost is a key factor when considering going to an event.
 * People prefer live music over recordings because they enjoy the experience of attending a live event.
-* Millenials associate the CSO with a racially homogenous older audience, which drives them away from attending.
+* Millennials associate the CSO with a racially homogenous older audience, which drives them away from attending.
 * Some, often less musically experienced attendees find Symphony events boring.
-* Millenials most often choose to listen to music via streaming services such as Spotify and YouTube.
+* Millennials most often choose to listen to music via streaming services such as Spotify and YouTube.

 ---

 ## Contextual Inquiry

 Lastly, for this section of our user research, we performed a contextual inquiry of the existing CSO site.
-Our test users were unable to locate a specific event called Sound Post that was geared towards Millenials using the current CSO website.
+Our test users were unable to locate a specific event called Sound Post that was geared towards Millennials using the current CSO website.
 One user said that she would need to reach out via the online concierge service if she wanted to buy a ticket to the event, but she wouldn't have known it existed if we had not instructed her to find it.

 From all of this data, we came up with our problem and solution statements.